georgealways/lil-gui/API.md

 Calls `updateDisplay()` every animation frame.
 Pass `false` to stop listening, and use `controller._listening` to access the listening state.

-Returns: **this**
+**Returns**: `this`

-<a href="https://github.com/georgealways/gui/blob/master/src/Controller.js#L259" target="_blank">src/Controller.js:259</a>
+<a href="https://github.com/georgealways/gui/blob/master/src/Controller.js#L258" target="_blank">src/Controller.js:258</a>
 ***

 ## <a name="Controller#domElement"></a> controller.**domElement** : HTMLElement

-The outermost wrapper element for the controller.
+The outermost container element.

 <a href="https://github.com/georgealways/gui/blob/master/src/Controller.js#L44" target="_blank">src/Controller.js:44</a>
 ***

 ## <a name="Controller#initialValue"></a> controller.**initialValue** : any

-The value of `object[ property ]` when the controller is created.
+The value when the controller is created.

 <a href="https://github.com/georgealways/gui/blob/master/src/Controller.js#L38" target="_blank">src/Controller.js:38</a>
 ***

 ## <a name="Controller#object"></a> controller.**object** : any

-The object this controller is targeting.
+The object this controller will modify.

 <a href="https://github.com/georgealways/gui/blob/master/src/Controller.js#L20" target="_blank">src/Controller.js:20</a>
 ***

 ## <a name="Controller#parent"></a> controller.**parent** : GUI

-The controller belongs to this GUI.
+The GUI this controller belongs to.

 <a href="https://github.com/georgealways/gui/blob/master/src/Controller.js#L14" target="_blank">src/Controller.js:14</a>
 ***

 ## <a name="Controller#property"></a> controller.**property** : string

-The name of the property this controller is targeting.
+Name of the property to control.

 <a href="https://github.com/georgealways/gui/blob/master/src/Controller.js#L26" target="_blank">src/Controller.js:26</a>
 ***